-Table A-1 Differences between issue C and issue D
+Table A-1 Differences between issue C update 2 and issue C update 3

-Change Topics affected Added a topic on using GCC fallback.
-Using GCC fallback when building applications on page 3-24 Removed the topics on Profiler-guided optimizations.
-Chapter 5 Compiler Features Removed reference to ARM Profiler.
-Code metrics on page 6-15 Removed references to Eclipse Workbench IDE and ARM Profiler.
-Code metrics for measurement of code size and data size on page 6-16 Merged the following topics into the topic Stack use in C and C++: Stack use in C and C++ on page 6-17 Methods of estimating stack usage Methods of reducing stack usage Using a debugger to estimate stack usage.
+Change Topics affected

+Merged the following topics into the topic Stack use in C and C++: Stack use in C and C++ on page 6-17

+Methods of estimating stack usage

+Methods of reducing stack usage

+• Using a debugger to estimate stack usage.

 Changedinfo=summary stack toinfo=summarystack.
 Also removed references to ARM Profiler.

 Rephrased branches to function calls.

-Removed the note about profiler guided optimizations Inline functions on page 6-29
+Added link to the topic Toolchain environment variables in the Introducing to ARM Compiler toolchain document.
+Various topics

-Table A-1 Differences between issue C and issue D (continued)
+Table A-1 Differences between issue C update 2 and issue C update 3 (continued)

-Change Inline functions and removal of unused out-of-line functions at link time on page 6-33 Various topics Removed reference toprofile Changed ARMCC41 environment variables to ARMCCnn.
-And added link to the topic Toolchain environment variables in the Introducing to ARM Compiler toolchain document.
-Changed ARM Compiler 4.1 to ARM Compiler 4.1 and later.
-Automatic function inlining and multifile compilation on page 6-34 Compiler eight-byte alignment features on page 5-31 Compiler support for European Telecommunications Standards Institute (ETSI) basic operations on page 5-13 Generating NEON instructions from C or C++ code on page 4-7 Effect ofmultifile on compilation build time on page 3-34 How to minimize compilation build time on page 3-31 Removed mention of Vista.
-PreCompiled Header (PCH) files on page 5-33 Removed mention of Solaris.
-How to minimize compilation build time on page 3-31 Minimizing compilation build time with parallel make on page 3-35 Compilation build time and operating system choice on page 3-36 Changed onwards to later, and mentioned ARM Compiler 4.1.
-The NEON unit on page 4-4 Compiler intrinsics for Digital Signal Processing (DSP) on page 5-11 Removed mention of FLEXIm licence.
-Compilation build time on page 3-29 When -J is not specified on the command-line, mention that the compiler searches ARMCCnnINC, then ARMINC, then/include.
-Compiler command-line options and search paths on page 3-19 Added ARMINC to the list of search paths.
+Change Topics affected Changed ARM Compiler 4.1 to ARM Compiler 4.1 and later.
+Automatic function inlining and multifile compilation on page 6-34 Compiler eight-byte alignment features on page 5-33 Compiler support for European Telecommunications Standards Institute (ETSI) basic operations on page 5-15 Generating NEON instructions from C or C++ code on page 4- Effect ofmultifile on compilation build time on page 3-32 How to minimize compilation build time on page 3-29 Removed mention of Vista.
+PreCompiled Header (PCH) files on page 5-35 Removed mention of Solaris.
+How to minimize compilation build time on page 3-29 Minimizing compilation build time with parallel make on page 3-33 Compilation build time and operating system choice on page 3-3- Changed onwards to later, and mentioned ARM Compiler 4.1.
+The NEON unit on page 4-4 Compiler intrinsics for Digital Signal Processing (DSP) on page 5-13 Removed mention of FLEXIm licence.
+Compilation build time on page 3-27 When -J is not specified on the command-line, mention that the compiler searches ARMCCnnINC, then ARMINC Compiler command-line options and search paths on page 3-19 Added ARMINC to the list of search paths.
 Factors influencing how the compiler searches for header files on page 3-18 Added link to Compiler command line options and search paths.
-The ARMCCnnINC environment variable on page 3-21 Changed description to say that ARMCC nn INC might be initialized.
-The ARMCCnnINC environment variable on page 3-21 Moved "is colon separated on UNIX" to the topic on ARMCCnnINC.
-The ARMCCnnINC environment variable on page 3-21
+The ARMCC41INC environment variable on page 3-21 Changed description to say that ARMCC41INC might be initialized.
+The ARMCC41INC environment variable on page 3-21 Moved "is colon separated on UNIX" to the topic on ARMCCnnINC.
+The ARMCC41INC environment variable on page 3-21 Specify the search order when -I and -J are both specified.
+Compiler command-line options and search paths on page 3-19 Inline assembler definitions withasm and asm can include multiple strings.
+Inline assembly language syntax with theasm keyword in C and C++ on page 8-7 Inline assembly language syntax with the asm keyword in C++ or page 8-8 Inline assembler rules for compiler keywordsasm and asm or page 8-9.